Outreach and Social Justice

 Our team for the Welcoming Ministry of Hospitality presents an entertaining and thought-provoking series of films each year in the weeks following Easter.
 Bring a friend and a dish for a night of food, film, and conversation.
+This series was suspended due to the pandemic.
 Please call 978-546-6638 for more information and to learn when the series will resume.

 As part of our faith mission, we serve potluck suppers every Wednesday night for anyone who wants or needs a meal.
 Bringing a dish is optional.
 All ages are welcome to share food and fellowship around our communal tables.
 Please join us for good food and laughter after pandemic restrictions have been lifted and the weekly meals have resumed.